GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 You may wish to try and debug the problem yourself.
 You will probably not.
 But if you do, here is how.

-Both Taskwarrior and Taskserver have a \verb+diagnostics+ command, the purpose of which is to show you relevant troubleshooting details.
+Both Taskwarrior and Taskserver have a `diagnostics` command, the purpose of which is to show you relevant troubleshooting details.
 Additionally it will indicate problems directly, for example, it will tell you if your cert/key files are not readable.
-The output from \verb+diagnostics+ is intended to be included in bug reports, and doing so saves you a lot of time, because it's the first thing we'll ask for.
+The output from `diagnostics` is intended to be included in bug reports, and doing so saves you a lot of time, because it's the first thing we'll ask for.

 ```bash
 $ task diagnostics